myreceiptt/nota-markdown/archived-oioi/2025/08/ztor-beamco-feedback.md

 ---

 ## Engagement model
-I’m happy to provide high-level critique at this stage.
+I’m happy to provide a high-level critique at this stage.
 Detailed tokenomics, architecture, policy design, and the pilot spec are **paid engagements** with clear milestones and deliverables.
-Also, any implementation work credits will list **Prof. NOTA Inc.** as vendor/partner (not as in-house staff).
+Also, any implementation work credits will list **Prof. NOTA** — our friend in playing, learning, and working in this **0101 Universe**, credits phrasing is public-facing; the legal agreement will define the actual status—independent vendor/partner, in-house staff, or otherwise—with clear, formal documentation.

 If this direction resonates, I can share a one-pager Scope of Work with timeline, outputs, and fees for the pilot.

 Best,
 **Prof. NOTA**

+---